 At St John XXIII, our pupils will receive a stimulating and enriching experience in English, developing the skills necessary to master the English curriculum.
 In line with our Mission Statement ‘We aim for excellence with Christ at the center of all we think, do and say’, our children will leave St John XXIII being able to write with confidence and accuracy for a variety of purposes and audiences whilst developing their own individual flair.

 Through the English curriculum, we will help children develop the skills and knowledge that will enable them to communicate effectively and creatively through spoken and written language and equip them with the skills to become lifelong learners.
 We want children to enjoy and appreciate a rich variety of literature.
+For this reason, we have carefully selected the texts in which we study across each half term as well as the wide range of literature displayed in each classroom.

 We love to promote a love of writing and praise and celebrate the writing achievements made by all our children.